 Book Exhibit Information

-Their work aims to make a positive contribution from the advancement of ideas through to practical implementation and provide an internationally respected platform for the global scholarly community to disseminate work that matters.
+Bristol University Press aims to make a positive contribution from the advancement of ideas through to practical implementation.
+It provides an internationally respected platform for the global scholarly community to disseminate work that matters.